ptran32/beautiful-jekyll/_posts/2020-08-26-CICD-with-jenkins-and-docker-multistage.md

 But I'll summarize it in few words:

-- **Continuous Integration**: Automatic builds and tests to be able to detect issues in the code quickly
+- **Continuous Integration**: When new code is integrated frequently with automatic builds and tests to be able to detect issues quickly
-- **Continuous Deliver**y: Be able release a new version of an application at any moment and deploy it in lower environments (dev/staging/integration)
+- **Continuous Deliver**y: Be able to release a new version of an application at any moment and deploy it in lower environments (dev/staging/integration)
 - **Continuous Deployment**: It's the same thing than Continuous Delivery, except that there are no manual steps from developers commit to production environment.